imarc/handbook/frontend.markdown

 Style rules with more than one property should have each property on a new indented line.
 When there is more than one selector for a single rule, each selector goes on its own line.
 The close brace should be on its own line at the same indentation as the style selector.

-	html,
+Order CSS declarations alphabetically by property name.

-	body {
+	.logo {
 	    background: #FFF;
+	    border: 1px solid #666;
 	    color: #000;
+	    height: 40px;
+	    position: absolute;
+	    top: 0;
 	}

 Stylesheets should be organized in a logical manner.
 Related style rules should be grouped together in ascending order of specificity.
 Style rules with nested specificity should be indented accordingly.

 Each property should have a space between the colon and the value, and should end with a semi-colon.